Reviews You Can Rely On

 Worst400100

-In the end, this system is especially impressive in how evenly it performs across metals with very different chemical behaviors, which speaks to the quality of its membrane and the stability of its pre-filter stages.
+Ultimately, this system is particularly impressive for its even performance across chemicals, metals, and minerals with vastly different properties, which speaks to the quality of its membrane and the stability of its pre-filter stages.

 Taste

 Taste feedback on the ROES-50 is overwhelmingly positive, with most users describing the water as crisp, neutral, and even better than bottled.
 Our in-house team found a similarly clean flavor, noting that the system effectively strips away bitterness and chlorine taste.
-The included post-carbon polishing filter helps round out the flavor, though some users noticed warmer water directly after filtration, which can exaggerate subtle flavors.
+The included post-carbon polishing filter helps round out the flavor, though some users noticed warmer water directly after filtration.

-Taste is very subjective, and most negative online reports mostly came from people citing poor-tasting water, where a faint aftertaste sometimes lingered despite filtration.
+Taste is highly subjective, and some people report a faint aftertaste that lingers despite filtration.
 Out of all the filters we ran through taste tests, this model earned the top spot, along with, surprisingly, our lowest overall rated RO system, the Waterdrop G3P600 Reverse Osmosis System.

 Maintenance & Setup